fedi-dayeg/complete-nestjs-boilerplate/docs/authentication.md

 # Authentication Documentation

+> This documentation explains the features and usage of:
+> - **Authentication Module**: Located at `src/modules/auth`
+> - **Session Module**: Located at `src/modules/session`
+> - **ApiKeyModule Module**: Located at `src/modules/api-key`

 ## Overview

-This document provides a comprehensive overview of authentication and session management in the Complete NestJS Boilerplate.
+This document provides a comprehensive overview of authentication and session management in the ACK NestJS Boilerplate.

 It covers:

-- **Password Security**: Passwords are securely hashed (bcrypt), have configurable expiration and rotation, login attempt limits, history tracking, and support for reset/change/temporary password with session invalidation.
+- **Password**: Passwords are securely hashed (bcrypt), have configurable expiration and rotation, login attempt limits, history tracking, and support for reset/change/temporary password with session invalidation.
 - **JWT Authentication**: Stateless authentication using access and refresh tokens, with configurable expiration and security mechanisms such as fingerprint validation.
 - **Session Management**: Dual storage strategy using Redis for high-performance validation and automatic expiration,